Frontend/UI Development

 There are also some important considerations and "gotchas" that can happen when trying to do frontend development.

-Kinode OS can serve a website or web app just like any HTTP webserver.
+Kinode can serve a website or web app just like any HTTP webserver.
 The preferred method is to upload your static assets on install by placing them in the pkg folder.
 By convention, kit bundles these assets into a directory inside pkg called ui, but you can call it anything.
 You must place your index.html in the top-level folder.
 The structure should look like this:

 └── pkg